minimal-oversight

 - Not the paper's reproduction code — the validation notebook does that separately

-It is a governed-delegation analytics and decision-support library, backed by rigorous information-theoretic foundations but presented through practitioner questions and one-call analysis.
+It is a governed-delegation analytics and decision-support library, backed by uncertainty-aware and information-theoretic foundations but presented through practitioner questions and one-call analysis.

 Architecture